albertz/commandergenius/project/jni/application/openttd/readme.txt

     ln -s openttd project/jni/application/src
     ./changeAppSettings.sh -a
-    android update project -p project then download OpenTTD source release into the dir project/jni/application/openttd/openttd (or create a symlink to it), then apply patch openttd-trunk-android.patch and launch build.sh.
+    android update project -p project then launch build.sh.
 That should be it.